PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Distributed Pointer Traversals

-As noted in \S\ref{sec:overview}, prior approaches for accelerating pointer traversal workloads limit traversals to a single memory node.
-This leaves applications with two equally undesirable options.
-At one extreme, they can ensure all of their data is confined to a single memory node in order to exploit the performance gains afforded by the accelerator, albeit at the cost of limited application scalability.
-On the other extreme, they can spread their data across multiple nodes but have to return the CPU node whenever the traversal yields a pointer placed on another memory node.
-This affords scalability, but at the cost of performance --- not only due to the additional network latency but also due to the additional software processing latency at the CPU node.
-To avoid the cost, one may store the entire address translation and protection state for the cluster at every memory node.
-Clearly, this comes at the cost of increased space consumption for translation, which is particularly challenging to contain within the accelerator TCAM.
-Moreover, duplicating the translation and protection entries across memory nodes requires complex protocols for ensuring their consistency (\eg, when translation metadata changes), resulting in associated performance overheads.
+By restricting pointer traversals to a single memory node (\S\ref{sec:overview}), prior approaches leave applications with two undesirable options.
+At one extreme, they can confine their data to a single memory, but sacrifice application scalability.
+Conversely, they can spread their data across multiple nodes but have to return the CPU node whenever the traversal accesses a pointer on another memory node.
+This affords scalability but costs additional network and software processing latency at the CPU node.
+To avoid the cost, one may replicate the entire translation and protection state for the cluster at every memory node so they can directly forward traversal requests to other memory nodes.
+This comes at the cost of increased space consumption for translation, which is challenging to contain within the accelerator's translation and protection tables.
+Moreover, duplicating this state across memory nodes requires complex protocols for ensuring their consistency (\eg, when the state changes), which have significant performance overheads.

 \name breaks this tradeoff between performance and scalability by leveraging a programmable network switch to support rack-scale distributed pointer traversals.
-In particular, if the \name accelerator on one memory node detects that the next pointer lies on a different memory node, it forwards the request to the network switch, which routes it to the appropriate memory node for continuing the iterator execution.
-This approach achieves performance by not only cutting down the network latency by half a round trip time but also avoiding software overheads at the CPU node --- instead, performing the routing logic in programmable hardware.
-In fact, since continuing the pointer traversal across memory nodes is similar to packet routing, the switch hardware is already optimized to support such operations at line rate.
+In particular, if the \name accelerator on one memory node detects that the next pointer lies on a different memory node, it forwards the request to the network switch, which routes it to the appropriate memory node for continuing the traversal.
+This cuts the network latency by half a round trip time and avoids software overheads at the CPU node, instead performing the routing logic in switch hardware.
+Since continuing the traversal across memory nodes is similar to packet routing, the switch hardware is already optimized to support it.

 Enabling rack-scale pointer traversals, however, requires addressing two key challenges, as we discuss next.